 Further, as part of the application process, the Home Office will check you have not committed serious or repeated crimes, and that you do not pose a security threat.
 If you have been convicted of a serious criminal offence, committed significant immigration breaches or have provided false or misleading information to the Home Office, your application is likely to be refused.

-The final deadline to apply under the EU Settlement Scheme is 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.
+The final deadline to apply under the EU Settlement Scheme is 30 June 2021.
 Your rights will remain unchanged until then, provided that you were resident in the UK by 31 December 2020, or the date the UK leaves the EU.

 In most cases you will be able to use an online application form to apply under Appendix EU, although there are certain categories of non-EEA applicants who will need to apply using a postal form.